Mistra-C2B2/MSP-Symphony/README.md

 The build artifacts will end up in the `frontend/dist` directory.

 For frontend development there is also the Angular CLI development server, see the frontend README for more details.
+### Docker Compose

+A `docker-compose.yml` file allows running the database, backend and frontend using containers.
+Run `docker-compose up --build` and access the services on ports 8080 and 4200.

 ## Configuration and Deployment